LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Experiments

-\textbf{Evaluation metrics.} (1) For the \textbf{realism} of generated layouts, we calculate the Fr\'{e}chet distances~\cite{heusel2017gans} between fake and real feature distributions.
+\textbf{Evaluation metrics.} (1) For the \textbf{realism} of generated layouts, we calculate the Fr\'{e}chet distances~\cite{heusel2017gans} and kernel distances~\cite{binkowski2018demystifying} between fake and real feature distributions.
+All the real testing samples are used, and the same number of generated samples are used.
 We consider two feature spaces: the layout features pretrained by~\cite{kikuchi2021constrained}, and VGG image features pretrained on ImageNet~\cite{heusel2017gans}.
 We obtain the output banner images by overlaying foreground image patches and rendering foreground texts on top of background images according to the generated layout.
 The rendering process and examples are in Fig.~\ref{fig:samples_ads_cgl_clay}.
-(2) For the sample-wise \textbf{accuracy} of generated layouts \wrt their ground truth, we calculate the layout-to-layout IoU~\cite{kikuchi2021constrained} and DocSim~\cite{patil2020read}.
+(2) For the sample-wise \textbf{accuracy} of generated layouts w.r.t. their ground truth, we calculate the layout-to-layout IoU~\cite{kikuchi2021constrained} and DocSim~\cite{patil2020read}.
 Box-level matching is trivial as the correspondences between generated and ground truth boxes are given by the conditioning input.
 (3) For the \textbf{regularity} of generated layouts, our metrics are the overlap loss~\cite{li2020attribute} and misalignment loss~\cite{li2020attribute} in Section~\ref{sec:method_additional_objectives}.